UncJerome23/Unit-1/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.2 - Authentication/README.md

 ### Lecture Notes
 > From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s):
+> 3 ways to authenticate:

+.Something you know password

+.
+Something you have- SmartCard or Code

+.
+Something you are- Fingerprint or faceId

+Passwords Attacks-

+Brute Force- software programs which process of rapidly testing all possible combinations of characters.

 ...